 This just means you’ll have to repeat step 4 for this bank and then wait (step 5).
 You won’t have instant access to your account, but a high interest rate is worth waiting for.

-Note: Some banks will only let you open a HISA if you link it to a transaction account that is also with them, not any other bank - make sure you determine if that’s the case before you start applying.
+Note: Some banks will only let you open a HISA if you link it to a transaction account that is also with them, not any other bank; make sure you determine if that’s the case before you apply.

 8. Optional: Close your old account

 Once you’ve got all your account details and your card has arrived in the mail, you’ve set up your HISA and you’ve ported over all your money and scheduled payments, there isn’t much reason to keep the old bank account alive.

 To close your account, you’re going to have to go into your local branch.
 It may sound a bit daunting, but the process itself is quite painless.
 You’ll only need one or two things to take with you:

 Hand these over, tell the teller you want to close your account and the whole thing shouldn’t take more than 15 minutes or so, under typical conditions.